trex-paxos/trex-paxos-jvm/README.md

 The boolean `vote` implies each node may respond with either a positive acknowledgement or a negative acknowledgement.
 This implementation includes negative acknowledgements to both `prepare` and `accept` messages.
 When a leader receives a majority negative response, it abdicates.

+If you check the actual code the description above misses off some small optional implementation details that support UPaxos cluster reconfigurations as per the paper [Unbounded Pipelining in Dynamically Reconfigurable Paxos Clusters](http://tessanddave.com/paxos-reconf-latest.pdf).

+* The `Command` type has an optional `flavour` byte so that optional cluster reconfiguration command that add or remove cluster nodes to commands to be hidden from the host application(s).
+It also allows multiple appliations to share the same paxos cluster.
+* The `BallotNumber` has an optional `era` field so that a leader can use its casting vote to decide when the next `era` comes into effect.

 ### Third: Learning Which Values Are Fixed